microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/vagrant/local_vagrant_ubuntu/_index.md

 Like any Vagrant deployment, a [*Vagrantfile*](https://github.com/microsoft/azure_arc/blob/main/azure_arc_servers_jumpstart/local/vagrant/ubuntu/Vagrantfile) and a [Vagrant Box](https://www.vagrantup.com/docs/boxes.html) is needed.
 At a high-level, the deployment will:

 1. Download the Ubuntu 16.04 image file [Vagrant Box](https://app.vagrantup.com/ubuntu/boxes/xenial64)
-2. Execute the Arc installation script
+2. Execute the installation script

 After editing the ***scripts/vars.sh*** script to match your environment, from the *Vagrantfile* folder, run ```vagrant up```.
 As this is the first time you are creating the VM, the first run will be **much slower** than the ones to follow.
 This is because the deployment is downloading the Ubuntu box for the first time.